 Fabric buntings also make great gifts, especially for those who appreciate handmade items.

-Here are some ideas for when and where to use fabric buntings:
+Here are some ideas for where to use fabric buntings:

 - Baby showers